+Dan King 206-546-4702 dking@shoreline.edu Rm 1415 Brad Fader 206-546-4688 bfader@shoreline.edu Rm 1416

+Program Information:

+Length of Program: 15 Credits

+Completion Award: Certificate of Completion

+Enrollment: Fall, Winter, Spring Approximate Quarterly Costs: \$0 (in addition to tuition, books and parking)

+Website: http://shoreline.edu/programs/business-adminstration/

+EPC J505E

+Business Technology

+Microsoft Software Applications Certificate of Completion Planning Guide

+Program Description:

 Shoreline Community College offers a short-term Certificate of Completion (CC) in Microsoft Software Applications leading to an entry level position in an office setting.
 Students interested in advancement are encouraged to enroll in longer courses of study to complete additional certificates or associate degrees in Business Technology.
-Students pursuing a four-year baccalaureate degree in business should follow the Business Associate in Arts (AA-DTA) direct transfer degree planning guide.
-Certificate of Completion (22 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
+Students pursuing a four-year baccalaureate degree in business should follow the Associate in Business, DTA/MRP Planning Guide.

+Certificate of Completion (22 Credits)

+Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.

+Grade of 2.0 or better for each individual course in the program required.

 Program Prerequisites: